vppillai/h3Docs/system/net/docs/configuration.md

 8. Server Port - 1-65535.
 This is a mandatory parameter.
 9. Host Name/ IP Address: Can be a Host Name or an IP Address.
 By Default, the parameter value is '192.168.1.1'.
 10. Enable Debug Logs in case more prints are required for debugging.
-By Default, the parameter value is 'False'.
+By Default, the parameter value is 'False'.<br>Note: In case the user enables debug logs, he needs to manually add the 'App Debug Service' component from Wireless-> System Service-> App Debug Service.

 All of the required files are automatically added into the MPLAB X IDE project by the MHC when the Net Service is selected for use.